 These four symptoms can often overlap and may even play into others.
 The end result is the person acting or thinking in a way that they normally wouldn't.
 Usually at the cost of common sense.
 It can be something as small as putting salt in their coffee instead of sugar, or something major like accidentally selling off a company because they weren't paying attention.
 When the victim recovers from this exhaustion, you can probably expect them to reflect on their terrible mistakes and think It Seemed Like a Good Idea at the Time.

 Compare Alcohol-Induced Idiocy, Blinded by Rage, Fury-Fueled Foolishness, Heroic RRoD, and Worf Had the Flu.
-May result in Too Desperate to Be Picky when someone is so hungry that they'll eat something they probably shouldn't.
+May result in Too Desperate to Be Picky when someone is so hungry that they'll eat something they probably shouldn't or Fell Asleep Driving if the person is operating a vehicle, often leading to tragedy.
 Contrast with Heroic BSoD and Angst Coma, which result from emotional exhaustion instead.

 - Max Damage from Irredeemable and its sister series Incorruptible gets this way after spending a long time sleep-deprived.
 The worst part about it is that he needs to stay awake a really long time to become stronger.